- 7 min. read

 With 80% of shoppers doing product research online before starting the buying process, digital marketing is more important for your business than ever.
 And for your marketing efforts to be successful, you need to set clear goals for your business.

-But what kinds of goals should you set?
-Below, we’ll cover the top 10 marketing goal examples for 2020.
+But what kinds of goals or objectives and key results (OKRs) should you set?
+Below, we’ll cover the top 10 marketing goal examples for 2024.

 Just keep reading — and sign up for our emails for more digital marketing tips!

 WebFX has driven the following results for clients: $6 billion 7.8 million 5.2 million

 Our digital marketing campaigns impact the metrics that improve your bottom line.

 See More Results

 WebFX has driven the following results for clients: